RosettaHS/OrionAPI/README.md

 Some frameworks, such as OKit and parts of OSL, work perfectly on non-Orion systems, such as Ubuntu or Debian.
 ### What is OSL?
 OSL is a set of functions and classes built as a replacement or wrapper to some functions and classes found in C and C++, including things like [OStrings,](https://github.com/RosettaHS/OrionAPI/blob/main/docs/Class%20Reference/OString.md) and [logging functionality](https://github.com/RosettaHS/OrionAPI/blob/main/docs/Function%20Reference/OLog.md)
-Currently incomplete, but serves as the basis for all of OrionAPI.
+Currently incomplete, but will serve as the basis for all of OrionAPI's sub-libraries.
 ### What is OKit?
 OKit is OrionAPI's implementation for a graphical user interface.
 It allows for making easy GUI-based Applications with minimal overhead and quick boot times.